galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > <hands-on-title>Sequence alignment with MAFFT</hands-on-title>
 >
-> 1. In Galaxy, search for and select the {% tool MAFFT %} tool from the tool finder on the left.
+> 1. In Galaxy, search for and select the {% tool MAFFT %} from the tool finder on the left.
 > 2. When you select it, the **Sequences to align** field should already be filled with your unaligned data.
 If it isn't, select it using the drop-down menu.
 > 3. Leave the **Data type** field as "auto detection" since MAFFT will recognise all the symbols are nucleotides.
 > 4. Change the **MAFFT flavour** to "linsi" as this is a recommended setting for most accurate alignment of a relatively small data set such as this one, with fewer than 200 sequences.